Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-Noderrrr's governance model is designed to prevent the pitfalls of traditional token-weighted voting, which can lead to plutocracy and short-term decision-making.
+Noderr's governance model is designed to prevent the pitfalls of traditional token-weighted voting, which can lead to plutocracy and short-term decision-making.
 Our hybrid on-chain/off-chain system with multi-layered security ensures that the protocol is guided by a council of proven, long-term-aligned stewards.

 **Key Governance Features**: